itnode/DBIx-Class-Elasticsearch/README.md

 ### Running your Application

-DBIx::Class::Elasticsearch::Role will hooking into your insert, update and delete DBIx::Class methods.
-If you change Data in your Database, it will be synced with the Elastic Storage
+DBIx::Class::Elasticsearch::Role will hook into your insert, update and delete DBIx::Class::Row methods.
+If you change Data in your Database, it will be synced with the Elastic Storage.

 ### Mapping